-Using a GPS running watch, such as the Polar M400, can help you to shave minutes from your times and become a better runner.
+Using a GPS running watch can help you to shave minutes from your times and become a better runner.
 The problem is that after spending big on the latest wearable tech, few people use their watch to its full potential.

 The truth is that a running watch does a whole lot more than tell you how far and how fast you're running.
 Use it right and it can be your very own digital running coach, and a helping hand to reaching your goals, utilising the built in heart rate monitor for powerful insights.

 With that in mind, we've rounded up eleven simple ways to unleash the training potential of that new GPS running watch.

 1. Pay Attention to the baseline